mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 >
 > For hints on achieving this objective, please visit the NetWars room and talk with Holly Evergreen.

 This tool is a Windows executable file, but the good news is that it runs fine on [wine](https://www.winehq.org/).
-Launching the tool with no parameter with no arguments shows that there is an "unsecure" mode that uses plain-text HTTP in place of HTTPS, which will allow traffic inspection.
+Launching the tool with no parameter shows there is an "unsecure" mode that uses plain-text HTTP in place of HTTPS, hence allowing traffic inspection.
 So let's try that :)

 {% highlight bash %}
 $ echo "test" > test